jamesphilbrick/personal-site/docs/mandelbrot-set-on-the-c64.md

 so for each iteration, the real component becomes $x^2-y^2+a$ and the imaginary component becomes $2xy+b$.

-While this iteration of the program works, it's lacking enough resolution to really show off its fractal-like nature.
-Amongst the many [graphics modes available](https://www.studiostyle.sk/dmagic/gallery/gfxmodes.htm) to the C64 is the `Standard High-Resolution Bit Map Mode` which allows for a $320\times200$ pixel resolution, with each pixel being directly controllable (boolean on/off).
-I think we can all agree that a this'll give a much-needed upgrade to the clarity of the image, and will greatly contrast the measly $40\times25$ "pixel" image I've generated so far.
+While this character-based iteration of the program works, it's lacking enough resolution to really show off its fractal-like nature.
+Amongst the many [graphics modes available](https://www.studiostyle.sk/dmagic/gallery/gfxmodes.htm) to the C64 is the `Standard High-Resolution Bit Map Mode` allowing for a $320\times200$ pixel resolution, with each pixel being directly controllable (it can be told what colour it is and whether it's on/off).
+I think we can all agree that a this'll give a much-needed upgrade to the clarity of the image, greatly contrasting the measly $40\times25$ "pixel" image I've generated so far.

 So I read (skimmed) a few pages from the [graphics manual (1983)](https://www.commodore.ca/manuals/c64_programmers_reference/c64-programmers_reference_guide-03-programming_graphics.pdf), and found that the following commands are essentially what it's all about: